GhadaHathout/Led_control_QT/README.md

 ## **Video Demonstration**
 You can see the project in action in this short demo video.

 ## **License**
 This project is open-source and available under the **MIT License**.

----

-Feel free to adjust any part of this template to fit your preferences!
-Let me know if you'd like me to expand further on any section. 😊